Efficient Ensemble Conditional Independence Test Framework for Causal Discovery: Additional Experiments Results

 We conduct experiments on the Flow-Cytometry dataset, a widely used benchmark for evaluating CIT methods and causal discovery algorithms~\citep{KNNSCIT, CCIT, CCMI, linearSparsity, RLCD, CyclicCD}.
-This dataset originates from the study by~\citet{FlowCytometry}, which employed multiparameter flow cytometry to measure single-cell signaling in primary human CD4+ T cells under various interventional conditions.
-The study quantified 11 phosphorylated proteins and phospholipids at single-cell resolution, enabling the reconstruction of a causal graph among these biomolecules.
+This dataset originates from the seminal study by~\citet{FlowCytometry}, which employed multiparameter flow cytometry to measure single-cell signaling in primary human CD4+ T cells.
 The dataset is available in the supplementary material of~\citet{FlowCytometry}.
-The graph shown in Figure 2 of that paper represents a consensus structure derived by domain experts and is used as ground truth in our experiments.
-Since all data in the dataset were collected under interventions, we select the first two interventional settings that are known not to alter the underlying causal structure.
-The resulting data include 11 variables and 1755 samples.
-Extending the setup of~\citet{KNNSCIT}, we extract a comprehensive set of 50 conditionally independent and 50 conditionally dependent pairs from the consensus graph for evaluation.
+(It is important to clarify that this dataset consists of real-world biological data, not computer simulations.
+The term ``stimulations'' in the original study refers to biological reagents used to perturb the cells, not synthetic data generation.)

+The dataset comprises measurements of 11 phosphorylated proteins and phospholipids.
+The consensus causal graph, derived by domain experts and validated in the original study, serves as the ground truth.
+Although the data were collected under biological stimulations, we follow the standard protocol in CIT literature~\citep{KNNSCIT, CCIT, CCMI, linearSparsity, RLCD, CyclicCD} by treating specific subsets as observational data.
+This is justified because the stimulations act on unobserved exogenous root nodes, preserving the downstream causal structure among the observed proteins.

+To provide a comprehensive evaluation and address different sample size regimes, we utilize two configurations of this dataset: